blockapps/dapp-guide/README.md

-# STRATO decentralized applications guide
+# STRATO Decentralized Applications Guide

-## STRATO Decentralized applications
+## STRATO Decentralized Applications
 TODO: some marketing text here

-## Create the STRATO dApp
+## Introduction
-STRATO decentralized application is the browser web application interacting with the STRATO blockchain via REST API calls.
+STRATO decentralized application is a browser web application, which interacts with smart contract on the deployed on [BlockApps STRATO](http://blockapps.net/blockapps-strato-blockchain-application-development/) using various APIs that handle method invocations, contract calls and transaction signing.

-Requirements for the STRATO dApps:

-1. STRATO dApp is currently the client-side only app, fully-running in user's browser;
-2. STRATO dApp should not have the pre-deployed contracts on the blockchain before user initiates the transactions to blockchain from the dApp;
-3. index.html should be the only entry point to the app and may include external javascript and static files;
-4. UI files should not contain the absolute paths to local files (links starting with `/`).
-All links and paths should be relative to index.html location;

-TODOs:
-todo: The links to simple storage example (future link: https://github.com/blockapps/dapp-guide/example) and to lottery app (https://github.com/blockapps/lottery-demo-app)
-todo: somewhere mention how to make ReactJS to use relative paths (`"homepage": "."` in package.json)
+## dApp structure

+1. The applications are packaged as a collection of smart contracts and front end code.
+2. The front end interacts directly with the smart contracts using the REST APIs provided by [BlockApps STRATO](http://blockapps.net/blockapps-strato-blockchain-application-development/)
+3. The app should use `index.html` as an entry point to the application, which in turn loads all other static resources (js and css).
+You can look at [lottery-demo-app](https://github.com/blockapps/lottery-demo-app) or this [example](https://github.com/blockapps/dapp-guide/tree/master/example).
+4. Since the UI maybe shipped to different nodes, `index.html` should use only relatives path instead of absolute paths for local static resources.

-## Package and deploy the STRATO dApp with SMD
+## Deploying a STRATO dApp with STRATO Management Dashboard

 ### metadata.json
-Your application should have the `metadata.json` file in the root folder, defining the name of the application, it's version, description and maintainer info.
+STRATO  dApps need a `metadata.json` file in the root folder, defining the name of the application, it's version, description and maintainer information.
-It is a text file in json format.

 Example:
 ```